Quick Start Screencast:

 Gherkin Editor in OpKey

-A typical Gherkin Editor, where user can create their stories, in OpKey, incorporates all the explained features of Gherkin language.
-The following snapshot gives the overview of Gherkin feature in OpKey
+A typical Gherkin Editor is an editor where users can create their stories, in OpKey, incorporates all the explained features of Gherkin language.
+The following snapshot gives the overview of the Gherkin feature in OpKey.

 Getting Started with BDD in OpKey